The future has always been uncertain. Now, more than ever, we need to get creative.

 - Project-based, remote work for those most experienced in it.
 While everyone adjusts to the WFH lifestyle and remote communication, things have largely remained the same for most freelancers.
 By hiring an experienced freelancer you’ll get timely and clear communication, productive calls and on-time deliverables.

 - Bring in the experts.
 Working with high-level freelancers means you hire people with specific skills for specific projects.
 It’s cost efficient (see above), but it can also give a creative and strategic boost to your next project.
 If you need great content, hire a content marketer who has focused on winning organic traffic for years.
-If you need to spice up your site, hire a WordPress developer with stellar reviews.
+If you need to spice up your site, hire a web developer with stellar reviews.

 Yes, all of this is more anecdotal — your experience will vary depending on the project, the freelancers you find and your dedication to the initiative.